Zelenskyy reminds Congress of Pearl Harbor and 9/11 in pleading for U.S. help for Ukraine - NewsBreak

 McCarthy, of California, told reporters he’d advised Biden to provide weapons to Ukraine and implement economic sanctions earlier.

-The post Zelenskyy reminds Congress of Pearl Harbor and 9/11 in pleading for U.S. help for Ukraine appeared first on Daily Montanan .
+The post Zelenskyy reminds Congress of Pearl Harbor and 9/11 in pleading for U.S. help for Ukraine appeared first on Idaho Capital Sun .

 Comments / 0